 If an employee defers compensation, they do not receive the money they earned in one year until a later, fixed year.
 Doing so provides the employee with an immediate reduction in taxes.

 For many small businesses, qualified vs. nonqualified retirement plans are the most common.
-Small business retirement plans for employees are accessible to nearly 60% of employees, and deciding whether to use a qualified or nonqualified plan is an important business decision.
+Retirement plans for employees are accessible to nearly 70% of employees, and deciding whether to use a qualified or nonqualified plan is an important business decision.

-Both employers and employees are able to contribute money to qualified and nonqualified plans.
+Both employers and employees can contribute money to qualified and nonqualified plans.
 And, you must put both qualified and nonqualified deferred compensation plans in writing so employees can review them.

 Although both plans defer compensation, qualified and nonqualified deferred compensation plans are very different.